AI, Tech Startups & The Finnish Prison System

 Rehabilitation avoids Recidivism

-One of the largest criticisms of traditional imprisonment is that it not only does it not help to morally re-educate inmates but it might even be making inmates more criminally inclined through repeated exposure to other criminals.
+One of the largest criticisms of traditional imprisonment is that it not only does not help to morally re-educate inmates but it might even be making inmates more criminally inclined through repeated exposure to other criminals.

 Finnish prisons seek to truly rehabilitate their inmates.
 The authorities have invested millions into offering inmates educational courses and training to not only prepare inmates for re-entering society but to upskill them.